Simpler tickets so more people will travel by train in the EU

 Photo: Christophe Ena/AP/TT

-In bold proposals, the Commission wants to force train companies to make their tickets available on all ticketing websites that want to sell them.
-The dominant companies must also make tickets available for journeys involving smaller operators.
+In stark new proposals, the Commission wants to require train companies to make their tickets available on any ticketing website that wants to sell them, while the dominant companies must also provide tickets for journeys with smaller operators.

-One and the same ticket should be valid for the entire journey, regardless of whether it crosses national borders and involves different companies.
+One and the same ticket should be valid for the entire journey, regardless of whether it crosses national borders or involves different companies.

 “Simpler and smarter”

-"Free movement is one of the EU's greatest successes.
-Today we are taking it one step further by making travel between the EU's 27 member states easier, smarter and more passenger-friendly," boasts Transport Commissioner Apostolos Tzitzikostas in a press release.
+“Free movement is one of the EU's greatest successes.
+Today we are taking it one step further by making travel between the EU's 27 member states easier, smarter and more passenger-friendly,” promises Transport Commissioner Apostolos Tzitzikostas at a press conference with Fitto.

-The proposals were immediately welcomed by rail advocates in the European Parliament.
+The proposals are immediately welcomed by train enthusiasts in the EU Parliament.

-The proposals also include a requirement that train companies must release their tickets at least five months in advance for journeys that are included in the regular timetable.
+The proposals also include a requirement that train companies must release their tickets at least five months in advance for journeys that are on the regular timetable.

 The idea is that the new rules will also apply in at least Norway and Switzerland.